The Will wrote about Nigeria‘s Economic and Financial Crimes Commission.

 International Views published this article about human rights and Covid-19.

 Al Williams wrote about the Cook Islands data for The Cook Islands News.

 The Scottish Alliance for Children’s Rights Together wrote about HRMI’s scores for monitoring the UNCRC.

 Anish Chand wrote about Fiji‘s Quality of Life performance for the Fiji Times.

-The Tribune India wrote about India‘s 2022 UPR recommendations.
+The Tribune India wrote about India‘s 2022 UPR recommendations (link no longer available).